 “Done and ready to leave when you are,” Agnes answered hastily.
 Then, when she realized that she had been too casual with the duties of exorcists, “Or at least ready to leave way before your job is done.”

 “Which might be soon,” Fr.
-Matteo opened the door a little wider, so that both Agnes and Peter could not help looking.
+Matteo opened the door a little wider, so that both Agnes and William could not help looking.
 There was Fr.
 Anthony, on a cellphone, talking to someone in his deepest, sternest, possibly even angriest voice.
 There was no screaming or screeching, but an even tone that said that there were no questions or requests in his words, only orders that had to be followed.

-“Yes, we have been told repeatedly that you are a busy man – but a notice of twelve hours is hardly a problem, I believe, where your only child is concerned,” he waved to Agnes and Peter outside as he met their eyes, only to turn around again.
+“Yes, we have been told repeatedly that you are a busy man – but a notice of twelve hours is hardly a problem, I believe, where your only child is concerned,” he waved to Agnes and William outside as he met their eyes, only to turn around again.
 Beyond him, Agnes saw the mother, standing with arms hugging her body, face lined with both worry and fear.
 She saw Agnes, smiled with only the merest curve in her lips, and gave the girl a slow, friendly nod as Fr.
 Matteo closed the door.

 “We’re leaving in maybe fifteen minutes,” Fr.
 Matteo said, just as the noise of the brothers opening the front door nearly threatened to drown out his voice, “Blessings and prayers out front before we drive back.”